y-hlong/Python-Directions-App/README.md

 # Python-Directions-App
-Run the gui with a ide such as IDLE.
+Run the gui with an ide such as IDLE.